Rethinking Breiman's Dilemma in Neural Networks: Phase Transitions of Margin Dynamics: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

 In this paper, we show that Breiman's dilemma is ubiquitous in deep learning, in addition to previous studies on Boosting algorithms.
 We exhibit that Breiman's dilemma is closely related to the trade-off between the expressive power of models and the complexity of data.
-Large margins on training data do not guarantee a good control on model complexity, instead, phase transitions in dynamics of normalized margin distributions is shown to be able to reflect the trade-off between model expressiveness and data complexity.
-In other words, such phase transitions of margin evolutions measure the \emph{degree-of-freedom} of models with respect to data.
-A data-driven early stopping rule by monitoring the margin dynamics is possible, whose detailed study is left for a future direction to explore.
-Lipschitz semi-norm plays an important role in normalizing or regularizing neural networks, e.g. in GANs \citep{kodali2017convergence,miyato2018spectral}, therefore a more careful treatment deserves further pursuits.
+Large margins on training data do not guarantee a good control on model complexity.
+Instead, we have shown that phase transitions in dynamics of normalized margin distributions are able to reflect the trade-off between model expressiveness and data complexity.
+In particular, if high or large training margin distributions undergo decrease-increase phase transitions during training, similar to that of test margins, model expressiveness is comparable to data complexity and normalized training margin-based generalization bounds has the prediction power in capturing possible overfitting.
+We have shown two theorems derived from normalized Rademacher complexity bounds can be used to quantitatively capture a data-driven early stopping rule to prevent overfitting.
+However, if the training margin distributions, both high and low parts, undergo a uniform increase during training, model has over expressiveness with respect to the data and margin theory above fails.
+Such phase transitions of margin evolutions may reflect the \emph{degree-of-freedom} of models with respect to data, which measures the sensitivity of model prediction over data response.
+Roughly speaking, an increase-decrease phase transition in high margin distributions accompanying the increase of low margins, indicates the degree-of-freedom of models is relatively smaller than the data complexity where one has to sacrifice the high margin predictions to improve the low margin predictions.
+In contrast, a uniform increase of margins over all training sample suggests that the degree-of-freedom of models are larger than the data complexity.
+A detailed study is left for future on designing data-driven early stopping rule and degree-of-freedom for models by monitoring the margin dynamics.